jmetzger/2021-adv-mysql/innodb-settings.md

 ## Do not use  or be critical about it
 O_DIRECT_NOI_FSYNC

+## Set persistent and restarte server
+# only persist do not change during runtime
+set persist_only innodb_flush_method = 'O_DIRECT';
+restart
+# now it is changed
+show variables like 'innodb_flush_method'

 #### Windows

 # no need to change, because O_DIRECT does not work